zorojuro5145/wing-fighter.github.io/fighter/Destroyer Fighter.md

  **Skill Type:**  Passive Skill

  **Skill Description:**  Every 16 seconds, an energy concentrator appears in front of the fighter.
-The damage increases when bullets pass through it.
-The duration of the energy concentrator is 4 seconds
+The attack increases when bullets pass through it.
+The energy concentrator lasts for 4 seconds.

  **Extra Combat Power:**  +2000